NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 # Simple layered lake

 In this chapter we will set up the model complexity a notch and work with a 1-dimensional model of a lake.
-That it is 1-dimensional means that we will consider the state of the lake (temperature, various concentrations, etc.) to be the same across each horizontal layer for any given depth, but will vary as you change the depth (along the z axis).
+That it is 1-dimensional means that we will consider the state of the lake (temperature, various concentrations, etc.) to be homogenous across each horizontal layer for any given depth $$z$$, but will vary as you vary $$z$$.
 1-dimensional models are often good approximations for smaller lakes.

 We will base ourselves on a simplified version of the formulation of the MyLake model \[SalorantaAndersen07\].
-In this first chapter we will just make a basin that with precipitation inputs and discharge outputs, but it will not be connected to a catchment that it receives river discharge from yet.
+In this first chapter we will just make a basin with precipitation inputs and discharge outputs.
+It will not be connected to a catchment that it receives river discharge from yet.
 The power of Mobius2's ability to couple different modules will be shown in the next chapter, where we will connect the lake to our existing catchment model.
-The biochemistry of the lake will also be added in a later chapter.
+The biochemistry of the lake will also be added in a later chapter, for now we will just consider water balance and heat transfer.

-We will not give as detailed a description of all the code in this chapter as we did in previous chapters, instead we will just highlight what is new.
+We will not give as detailed a description of all the model code in this chapter as we have done in previous chapters, instead we will just highlight what is new.

 ## 1-dimensional grids